 I’m not about to pretend that I even want to have any clue about how bond markets work, but even with that admittedly bad attitude, I keep thinking – man does this guy ever know his stuff.
 Those numbers and ratios and percentages just fly out of his mouth with exceptional authority, and I assume with great accuracy, since no one corrects him.

 Again, a lot if Steski’s testimony will be dealt with by the financial experts, but I gather that Heather Leonoff wanted him here to explain a little bit about why government debt is a bad thing.
 (It’s definitely a boring thing, but I guess it’s bad too.)

 With apologies to Garry Steski, and all other financial experts, this is what I understood about how government bonds work.

 If the Government of Manitoba wants to borrow money, it does so by issuing bonds.
 Banks buy these bonds and sell them to customers as investments.
 85% of Manitoba’s bonds are sold in Canada, but some are sold to international investors because you can get cheaper rates.
 Maturity dates are staggered so that every year you have some bonds coming due and perhaps some more borrowing.
 For the most part, if you are in deficit for a year, you will have to borrow more.

-One of the things that can get you into trouble is having your debt load be too high.
+One of the things that can tank your credit rating is when your debt load gets too big.
 Steski recounts that for a few months “last fall” (2018), they were unable to borrow money at a price the Province could live with because their credit ratings were down, and the price was too high.